LimelightVision/systemcore-os-public/README.md

 ## Alpha 10 and Beta 10 (Pre-release, Undergoing testing)

+## ALPHA 10 AND BETA 10 MUST BE FLASHED WITH HARDWARE MANAGER 2.0.7 (See SystemcoreTesting Repo)

 ### OS

 * Linux 6.6.45 with preemption patches → 6.12.77 with built-in preemption